robsmi-msfte/AVDBlueprint/README.md

     **MORE INFO:** [Add or change Azure subscription administrators](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/add-change-subscription-administrator)

 1. **The account used to assign the Blueprint, granted "User Access Administrator" at the subscription level**
 The account used to manage the subscription and later assign the Blueprint, should be assigned the "User Access Administrator".
-During Blueprint assignment users are going to be created and assigned to a WVD group.
+During Blueprint assignment users are going to be created and assigned to a AVD group.
 The "User Access Administrator" permission ensures the requisite permission in Azure AD to perform this function.

     **MORE INFO:** [Assign a user as an administrator of an Azure subscription](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin)